AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 5-Estuarine Flow and Stratification.md

 - In the last region, the far-field, Coriolis, buoyancy, wind and bottom stress are all important.
 The far-field coincides with the coastal current, which can extend over a few 100kms, depending on the bathymetry.
 The current sometimes behaves as a geostrophic Kelvin wave (figure 4.5), where the Coriolis force and pressure gradient balance.
 It transports the diluted river water in the direction of the Kelvin wave propagation.

 ## 5.2.2 Surface and Bottom Advected Plumes
+There are many ways to divide estuary plumes into classes.
+Here we discuss the method of Yankovsky and Chapman (1997) who divided plumes into bottom and surface advected plumes.
+Fronts of bottom-advected plumes propagate further near the bottom than near the surface, and horizontal stratification is comparatively high.
+Bottom advected plumes are often characterised by a large river outflow, which makes them less sensitive to wind modification.
+A surface advected plume never interacts with the bottom.
+It has a vertically stratified structure.
+Surface plumes are sensitive to wind mixing and the wind direction, which can steer the plume in a direction.

+>[!Missing]
+>Insert Fig. 5.9

+Yankovsky and Chapman (1997) define a set of governing parameters, which are solely determined by inflow parameters (figure 5.9).
+With these parameters three scenarios can be distinguished: